Clustering in BigQuery

 Restart Historical Load for Event Type

-2. In the popup dialog, click YES, RESTART HISTORICAL LOAD.
+2. In the popup dialog, select the check box to agree to the cost implications and then click RESTART HISTORICAL LOAD.
 The object is queued for ingestion.

 Confirm Restart